navsqi/restaurant-services/README.md

 docker-compose up
 ```

-This will start all services, including MySQL, RabbitMQ, and the three application services.
+This will start all services.

 ## Service Communication